This post contains affiliate links. Read my disclosure policy here.

-All the ingredients used for this recipe are naturally gluten-free!
+All the ingredients used for this Vegan Thai Green Curry are naturally gluten-free!
 However, some products like tofu may contain gluten during production so always check the package information before using.
 If subbing the miso paste, use tamari instead of soy sauce.

 More Curry Recipes to Enjoy